jurgenwigg/py3S60/newcore/Doc/library/importlib.rst

 .. function:: spec_from_file_location(name, location, *, loader=None, submodule_search_locations=None)

-   A factory function for creating a :class:`~importlib.machinery.ModuleSpec` instance based on the path to a file.
+   A factory function for creating a :class:`ModuleSpec` instance based on the path to a file.
 Missing information will be filled in on the spec by making use of loader APIs and by the implication that the module will be file-based.

    .. versionadded:: 3.4